 Responsible Animal Ownership

-SPCA advocates that animals must only be kept as companions when a person has the knowledge, ability, and means to meet their physical, health, and behavioural needs.
+SPCA advocates that animals must only be kept as companions when a person has the knowledge, ability, and means to provide them with a Good Life where they experience positive welfare and their physical, health and behavioural needs are met.

 SPCA advocates for the principles of “responsible animal ownership” which includes: